wying3/cnf-certification-automation-with-dci/README.md

 $ dci-openshift-app-agent-ctl -s -- -vv
 ```
 ## Known Issues

-- Must Gather Log Disable
+- Must gather log disable

 For partners with larger OpenShift clusters and disconnected labs, running DCI for container image automation and recertification can pose challenges.
 Uploading the must-gather log, which collects OCP logging data, becomes problematic due to its size.
 This can cause DCI to get stuck for over 2 hours as it retries unsuccessfully through the partner's proxy.

 A solution is to To disable must-gather log collection, the set `do_must_gather: false` to settings.yml.
 This allows DCI to proceed without uploading the large logs and avoids proxy-related issues.

 ## Links
 - [dci-openshift-app-agent](https://doc.distributed-ci.io/dci-openshift-app-agent/)